ncase/anxiety/scenes/act1.md

 (...2500)

-{{if _.seppuku}}
+{{if _.parasite}}
-b: Besides, can't party, you need to do work so your parents don't commit seppuku.
+b: Besides, can't party, we need to do work or we're a terrible parasite!
 {{/if}}

 `hong({mouth:"anger", eyes:"anger"});`